Iann Dior: 2020: Breakthrough and rise to fame

 Olmo started off 2020 by releasing "Good Day" on January 24; the first single for his upcoming extended play I'm Gone.
 It charted at number 33 on the Official New Zealand Music Chart.
 On April 17, Olmo released the pop-punk track "Sick and Tired" featuring Machine Gun Kelly and Travis Barker, the EP's second single.
 This was a notable change of style by Olmo, with previous releases being mainly trap and emo rap.
 Although it did not chart on the US Billboard Hot 100, it did peak at number 15 on the US Bubbling Under Hot 100 Singles, as well as number 3 the US Hot Rock & Alternative Songs.
 It also charted at number 9 on the Official New Zealand Music Chart.
-Olmo released the EP's third single, "Prospect" featuring Lil Baby on May 22.
+Olmo released the EP's third single, "Prospect" featuring Lil Baby, on May 22.
 Although again not charting on the US Billboard Hot 100, "Prospect" peaked at number 8 on the US Bubbling Under Hot 100 Singles, number 50 on the US Hot R&B/Hip-Hop Songs, and number 27 on the Official New Zealand Music Chart.
 I'm Gone was published on June 12, peaking at number 45 on the US Billboard 200.

 The biggest breakthrough in Olmo's career came on July 24 when he was featured on the pop rap single "Mood" by fellow American rapper 24kGoldn.
 The song became a commercial success after earning popularity on the video-sharing app TikTok.
 It peaked at number 1 on the US Billboard Hot 100, where it spent eight non-consecutive weeks, and also topped the charts in the United Kingdom, Australia, Ireland, Austria, Denmark, the Netherlands, Norway, and Sweden.
 To date, "Mood" has amassed over 1.35 billion Spotify streams and 326 million views on its official music video.
 On August 27, Olmo collaborated with record producer Internet Money, as well as Lil Mosey and Lil Skies, on "Lost Me", a song off Internet Money's debut studio album B4 the Storm.
 The song reached number 28 on the Official New Zealand Music Chart.
 Olmo was then featured on the track "nothing inside" from Machine Gun Kelly's pop-punk album Tickets To My Downfall, on September 25. "nothing inside" peaked at number 20 on the US Hot Rock & Alternative Songs.
 This follows the success of their previous collaboration on "Sick and Tired".
-On October 21, Olmo collborated with American TikTok personality and singer Jxdn on "Tonight", the third single from Jxdn's debut studio album Tell Me About Tomorrow.
+On October 21, Olmo collaborated with American TikTok personality and singer Jxdn on "Tonight", the third single from Jxdn's debut studio album Tell Me About Tomorrow.
 "Tonight" charted at number 29 on the US Hot Rock & Alternative Songs.
 On October 30, Olmo was featured on "Like Me" from $NOT's second album Beautiful Havoc.
 A remix of "Mood" was released on November 6, featuring singers Justin Bieber and J Balvin.
 To end off 2020, Olmo released a non-album single "Holding On" on November 20, coming in at number 14 on the Official New Zealand Music Chart.